A small organisation with a powerful reach

 Advisor

 Georgie leads on the promotion of ReLondon’s work, building the organisation’s brand and reputation with a diverse range of stakeholders.
-She plays a key role in the delivery of events including Circular Economy Week and supporting the communications for the Circular Construction in Regenerative Cities (CIRCuIT) project.
+She also manages the delivery of events including Circular Economy Week.

 Georgina Eldridge